 Stefanie Kappler is a Lecturer in Conflict Resolution and Peace Building at Durham University.

-SungYong Lee is a lecturer at the National Centre for Peace and Conflict Studies, University of Otago, New Zealand.
+SungYong Lee is a Senior Lecturer at the National Centre for Peace and Conflict Studies, University of Otago, New Zealand.

 Thomas Leo Scherer is the Program Officer for Economics and Peacebuilding at the U.S. Institute of Peace.

 Tobias Pietz is Deputy Head of the Analysis Division at the Center for International Peace Operations (ZIF) in Berlin.

 Tomáš Weiss is Head of Department of European Studies and associate professor at Faculty of Social Sciences, Charles University.

 Walt Kilroy is Associate Director of the Institute for International Conflict Resolution and Reconstruction (IICRR) in Dublin City University (DCU).

 Will Carter is Humanitarian Access Coordinator for the Norwegian Refugee Council in Afghanistan.

 Zahbia Yousuf is Senior Advisor at Conciliation Resources, which she joined in 2012.